Stormy Daniels to testify in Trump hush money trial | Politics

 "In terms of the sexual act, it will be just very basic.
 It's not going to involve descriptions of genitalia or anything of that nature," Hoffinger said.
 As he entered the courtroom, Trump repeated complaints about the merits of the case but did not mention Daniels.
 Trump has been fined $10,000 so far for violating a gag order that prevents him from talking about witnesses.

 Daniels, 45, said she had sex with Trump, 77, at a Lake Tahoe hotel while he was married to his wife Melania Trump.
-Trump's legal team says Daniels' claim is false and have suggested she was seeking a role on Trump's reality TV show, The Apprentice.
+Trump's lawyers have suggested she was seeking a role on Trump's reality TV show, The Apprentice.

 Merchan has warned Trump could be jailed if he keeps up his attacks.
 Trump, the Republican candidate for president, has called the gag order a violation of his free speech rights and says the trial is an attempt to hobble his attempt to win back the White House from Democratic President Joe Biden.